rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 blog post][inside-rust-forced].
 This RFC distinguishes forced unwinding from other types of foreign unwinding.

-Since language features implemented using forced unwinding on some platforms use other mechanisms on other platforms, Rust code should not rely on forced unwinding to invoke destructors (calling `drop` on `Drop` types).
-External functions that do not initiate unforced unwinding (such as C++ style exceptions), but may cause a forced unwind on certain platforms, should therefore be declared with the `"C"` ABI rather than the `"C unwind"` ABI.
+Since language features and library functions implemented using forced unwinding on some platforms use other mechanisms on other platforms, Rust code cannot rely on forced unwinding to invoke destructors (calling `drop` on `Drop` types).
+In other words, a forced unwind operation on one platform will simply deallocate Rust frames without true unwinding on other platforms.

+This RFC specifies that it is undefined behavior to cross Rust frames with destructors via such language features and library functions, regardless of the platform.

 [inside-rust-forced]: https://blog.rust-lang.org/inside-rust/2020/02/27/ffi-unwind-design-meeting.html#forced-unwinding